Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

       The string ``"addon_study"``
    value
-      The name of the study (``recipe.arguments.name``). reason
+      The name of the study (``recipe.arguments.name``). extra
+      reason
          A string containing the filename and line number of the code that failed, and the name of the error thrown.
 This information is purposely limited to avoid leaking personally identifiable information.
-This should be considered a bug.
+This should be considered a bug. enrollmentId
+         The ID that was generated at enrollment.

 Unenrollment
    method